 05.04 Changing Inspector Classification.

-An individual who changes inspector classifications after being fully qualified must meet or complete the training and qualification requirements for the new classification within 2 years of the date of the change.
+An individual who permanently changes inspector classifications after being fully qualified must meet or complete the training and qualification requirements for the new classification within 2 years of the date of the change.
 [C-1]

 In such cases, previous equivalent training requirements in common between the two classifications need not be repeated, and credit for the previous similar training will be indicated in the current qualification journal.
 A fully qualified inspector is not required to complete another qualification board for the new classification.
 However, an individual who completes the examiner certification first, must successfully complete a qualification board when subsequently completing the inspector qualification process.
 Completion of the requirements for the new inspector classification will be certified by the individual’s division director and recorded in TMS by sending a request to TrainingSupport.Resource@nrc.gov.
 An inspector may have multiple classifications as long as all are maintained current.